brain development

 Problem solving games, stories, movies, plays, and cartoons are important in formal operations play.
 Arts and crafts become more exact, realistic, and detailed.
 Peer approval is important.
 Teamwork, group cohesion, and skill in sports become important.
 Fluid knowledge is being developed as well as crystal knowledge.

 It is not agreed that all children in all cultures develop formal operations.
-Children in agricultural and pre agricultural settings do not have the same needs and appear to function well without obtaining this stage (Berk, 2000).
+Children in agricultural and pre agricultural settings do not have the same needs and appear to function well without obtaining this stage (Berk 2000).

+Adaptation (2003).
 Adaptation.
-(2003).
 University of Alberta Dictionary.
-Retrieved June 11, 2003from the World Wide Web: http://web.psych.ualberta.ca/~mike/Pearl_Street/Dictionary/contents/A/adaptation.html
+Retrieved June 11, 2003 from: http://web.psych.ualberta.ca/~mike/Pearl_Street/Dictionary/contents/A/adaptation.html

 Anderson, M. (2003).
 Theory of Development: A Tutorial.
-Retrieved June 13, 2003 from the World Wide Web: http://facultyweb.cortland.edu/andersmd/PIAGET/sms.HTML
+Cortland.
+Retrieved June 13, 2003 from: http://facultyweb.cortland.edu/andersmd/PIAGET/sms.HTML

 Berk, L.E.
 (2000).
 Development Through the Lifespan.
-USA: Allyn and Bacon
+USA: Allyn and Bacon.

 Concrete Operational Stage (7 to 11 years).
+Concrete Operational Stage (7 to 11 years).
+University of Guam.
 Retrieved June 13, 2003 from: http://www.uog.edu/coe/ed451/concrete.htm

 Piaget, J. (1968).
 Genetic Epistemology.
-New York, NY: Columbia University Press Retrieved June 13, 2003 from the World Wide Web: http://www.marxists.org/reference/subject/philosophy/works/fr/piaget.htm
+New York, NY: Columbia University Press Retrieved June 13, 2003 from: http://www.marxists.org/reference/subject/philosophy/works/fr/piaget.htm

 Santrock, J.W.
 (1995).
 Children.
 Dubuque, IA: Brown & Benchmark.

 Siegler, R. (1991).
 Children's Thinking.
-Englewood Cliffs, NJ: Prentice-Hall.
 The transition from preoperational period to concrete operations.
 (2003).
-Retrieved June 13, 2003 from the World Wide Web: http://www.dur.ac.uk/michelle.turner/ohp1-3~1.htm
+Englewood Cliffs, NJ: Prentice Hall.
+Retrieved June 13, 2003 from: http://www.dur.ac.uk/michelle.turner/ohp1-3~1.htm

 Vasta, R., Haith, M.M., & Miller, S.A.
 (1995).
 Child Psychology: The Modern Science.
 New York, NY: Wiley.